+Non-Storm Water NPDES Dischargers that do not have Chronic Toxicity Effluent Limitations

+All non-storm water NPDES dischargers that are not required to comply with chronic aquatic toxicity effluent limitations are required to conduct two aquatic toxicity routine monitoring tests in any calendar year during which there is expected to be least 15 days of discharge in at least one quarter.
+However, the Water Boards may exempt certain non-storm water NPDES dischargers from these monitoring requirements if the discharger qualifies for one of the exemptions specified in Section IV.B.2.k of the Provisions.

 Conditions for Increasing or Decreasing the Routine Monitoring Frequency for Chronic Toxicity

 The Water Boards have the option to increase or decrease the routine monitoring frequencies under certain conditions as described in the Provisions.
-Conditions for increasing or decreasing the routing monitoring frequency is discussed in Section 5.4.4 of the Staff Report.
-The chronic routine monitoring frequency cannot be less than once per calendar year.
+Conditions for increasing or decreasing the routing monitoring frequency are discussed in Section 5.4.4 of the Staff Report.
+The chronic routine monitoring frequency cannot be less than twice per calendar year.

-Table 2-2.
-Routine Monitoring Frequencies